NY regulator expands probe into reinsurers' Iran ties

 Those reinsurers were among those contacted last month by the regulator, whose superintendent is Benjamin Lawsky, over their dealings involving Iran.

-Lawsky opened his probe after news reports that Switzerland-based Glencore Xstrata Plc and Trafigura AG had supplied thousands of tons of alumina to an Iranian firm that provided aluminium for Iran’s nuclear program.
+Lawsky opened his probe after news reports that Switzerland-based Glencore Xstrata Plc and Trafigura AG had supplied thousands of tons of alumina to an Iranian firm that provided aluminum for Iran’s nuclear program.

 The new law bans financial services companies that do business in the United States, such as insurers and reinsurers, from providing services to companies that trade with Iran.